 4. Make foods in bulk.
 I always try to get at least 2-3 meals out of each item I make.
 If you are planning on having shrimp tacos for dinner, make sure to cook enough to have shrimp in your salad for lunch.
 I do the same thing with my veggies and complex carbohydrates.
 I will cook diced sweet potatoes, and have it with eggs and kale, the next day for lunch in a chicken and quinoa bowl, and then the next day in a breakfast taco.
 Containers are your best friend.
 Cook a variety of foods, separate them in containers, grab, and go!

 5. Always have a balanced pre-planned snack with you.
 I see this all the time in my busy bee patients.
 They go and go all day long, and then as soon as they have an opportunity they gorge and consume too many calories.
 Typically, those calories are not from the most quality choices.
 Set yourself up for success, and have a healthy option with you at all times.
 I recommend a KIND bar, carrots and hummus, or fruit and peanut butter to go.

-If you’d like to listen in to this episode, tune into the Bites Radio podcast.
-If you’d like to keep up to date on all the latest, comment or join the conversation, be sure to head over to the bites radio Facebook page!
+If you’d like to listen to some great nutrition focused guidance, tune into my podcast, Bites Radio!
+If you’d like to keep up to date on all the latest, comment or join the conversation, be sure to head over to the bites radio Facebook page, or follow me on Instagram!
 And lastly, if you liked todays blog post or previous posts, be sure to subscribe to the Bites Radio podcast for weekly bites of nutrition knowledge!